1957 Bedford turntable ladder fire engine restoration

 The trim is made of an alloy that seems unusually pliable, meaning that crumpled sections have been easy to straighten out in a machine vice.

 I've had a lot of good luck with the fire engine - was absolutely delighted to find the original chrome hubcaps safely stashed under the passenger seat.
-Also found a typewritten kit list in the cab, and eBay provided the missing shiny Bedford badge for the front.
+Also found a typewritten kit list in the cab, and an obscure eBay listing provided the missing shiny Bedford badge for the front.

 Another bit of good news is that the engine can be manually turned over with the starting handle, so it isn't seized.
 The engine is a 5L petrol straight six incidentally, mounted in a Bedford S series lorry with body built by Wilsdon & Co Ltd.